kraj011/captcha-harvester-ios/README.md

 ```
 the tokens array can be modified to your needs from anywhere in your code.

-If you have any questions, feel free to email me (davidkrajewski@yahoo.com) or DM me on twitter (@DynxSZN).
+If you have any questions, feel free to email me (dkrajews@andrew.cmu.edu).

 ## License

 captcha-harvester-ios is available under the MIT license.
 See the LICENSE file for more info.

 ## Author
-David Krajewski, davidkrajewski@yahoo.com
+David Krajewski, dkrajews@andrew.cmu.edu

 ## Thanks